 Testing After Project Launch

-During a deployment, UAT is your last chance to catch defects before you deploy them to your users.
+During a deployment, User acceptance testing approach is your last chance to catch defects before you deploy them to your users.
 You will also use the same method for regression testing after you launch the software:

 - Testing for each module during a phased rollout.